Skip to main content

 Job Summaries

-Rich Markdown summaries with resource counts, inline badges, and collapsible diffs written to $GITHUB_STEP_SUMMARY.
-Includes separate templates for plan and apply results.
+Rich Markdown summaries with resource counts, inline badges, collapsible diffs, and captured command output written to $GITHUB_STEP_SUMMARY.
+Terraform includes plan/apply summaries plus the broader native CI features below.
+Helm and Helmfile currently write summaries only.
 Templates are fully customizable with Go template syntax.

 Outputs